 - Creating a space that actively includes and platforms voices that are commonly overlooked, frequently devalued, and oppressed.
 This includes providing support for informal and loosely structured learning spaces as well as structured learning.
-As part of this, we also acknowledge and critique extractive practices around knowledge and commit to working towards learning among ourselves and with others.
+As part of this, we also acknowledge and critique extractive practices around sharing knowledge and commit to working towards learning among ourselves and with others.

 - Having zero tolerance for bigotry of any kind and continuing to unlearn internalised bigotries as a result of our upbringing.
-This includes reflecting upon the harm that we’ve enacted (intentional or otherwise) through the systems and cultures we exist within.
-Explicit in this is a recognition of adultism and adult supremacy as serious oppressions that must be resisted.
+This includes reflecting upon the harm that we’ve enacted (intentional or otherwise) through the systems and cultures we exist within, such as how are our participation in state structures can continue and exacerbate the oppression of others regardless of our identities.

 - Actively working towards becoming a supportive activist space while refusing to become an academic one.
-Academia has its own oppressive structures, and it is not possible to “decolonise” an institution that was built to further settler colonialism and imperialism.
+Academia has its own oppressive structures, and it is not possible to “decolonise” an institution that was built to further settler-colonialism and imperialism.
 Liberatory solutions cannot be found in academia, as the overwhelming majority of them require that academia be dismantled in the same way as the compulsory school system.
 This does not mean that we hold an inherent disdain for people within compulsory school and academic systems, but it does mean that we do not view their experiences and knowledge as being more important or above those of others.

 - Attempting to construct supportive communities where people can safely learn and collaborate.
 While we recognise that current systems make many tasks either difficult or impossible, we also do not believe that we should actively support or maintain harmful institutions, especially those that act as agents of the state.